 - Better distribution of heat throughout buildings, thus protecting building materials from damp ect.

-If you have noticed cold spots on your radiator or are experiencing circulation problems with you system, then please call and we can arrange a consultant to visit your building and discuss with you the options available.
+If you have noticed cold spots on your radiator or are experiencing circulation problems with your system, then please call and we can arrange for a consultant to visit your building and discuss with you the options available.